Not having an

 Your second option for creating an audiobook is self-recording in a studio.
 Realize that self-recording may be more costly in terms of effort, time, and money, especially from the paid time to use a pro recording studio.

-We recommend that you block out a significant amount of time to complete your self-recorded audiobook.
 Here’s a good timeline for self-recorded audiobook production:

 - Book your recording studio three weeks ahead of time.